LukeSmithxyz/voidrice/.config/ranger/ranger_readme.md

-# Luke's ranger setup

 ## Basic Ranger shortcuts

-These are the basic key binds in ranger, even outside of my configs.
+These are the basic key binds in ranger.
 Note that they are mostly vim-based.

 + h/j/k/l -- Move left/down/up/right (where left moves up in the directory structure, right moves into a folder)
 + Space -- select/highlight file